Allocating Positional Goods: A Mechanism Design Approach: Introduction

-Relatedly, \cite{Rayo2013} studies a model of monopolist provision of conspicuous goods and characterizes the optimal allocation.
-His definition of conspicuous goods differs from positional goods in that consumers care about the average type in their assigned category instead of relative positions.
-Nevertheless, his results are qualitatively similar to MSS's, and he also focuses on revenue maximization with deterministic mechanisms and without exclusion.
-In Section~\ref{sec:signaling}, I also show that the feasibility condition can also be applied to conspicuous goods in his model, which explains the similarities between our results for revenue maximization. \footnote{ \cite{Board2009} assumes that the value of being in a group category takes a more general form and finds that the revenue-maximizing mechanism segregates agents too finely compared to the efficient level under a regularity condition.
-He also finds that revenue maximization excludes too many agents. }
+Relatedly, \cite{Rayo2013} studies monopolist provision of conspicuous goods and characterizes the optimal allocation.
+Although his definition of conspicuous goods is different in that consumers care about the average type in their assigned category rather than relative positions, his results are qualitatively similar to those of MSS.
+In Section~\ref{sec:signaling}, I show an analogous feasibility condition for his specification. \footnote{ More generally, \cite{Board2009} allows the value of belonging to a category to take a general form and shows that, under a regularity condition, the revenue-maximizing mechanism segregates agents too finely and excludes too many agents compared to the socially efficient benchmark. }

-Similar to MSS, \cite{ImmorlicaStoddardSyrgkanis2015} study the optimal design of badges to incentivize users' contribution (i.e., effort) to the online community through the status value.
-Although they consider exclusion and allow the status value to be concave or convex in the relative position, they do not consider agents' welfare or stochastic allocations either.
-Most importantly, their status value function is decreasing in the number of people \emph{weakly} superior to them, without adjustment for those at the same level.
-This specification precludes pooling from being optimal because it reduces the status of all pooled agents.
-Consequently, total pooling is never optimal---even for agents' welfare---in sharp contrast to my result, and exclusion is equivalent to pooling at the lowest status.
+Similar to MSS, \cite{ImmorlicaStoddardSyrgkanis2015} study the optimal design of badges to incentivize contribution via status rewards.
+The most important difference is that they assume status is decreasing in the mass of agents who are \emph{weakly} superior, including those at the same level.
+Under this specification, pooling assigns agents in the pool the status of the lowest type of that pool, thereby lowering status for all other pooled agents relative to full separation.
+Consequently, pooling is never optimal for agent welfare, and opting out is equivalent to pooling at the bottom tier (see Section~\ref{sec:extensions:gamma}).

-In a different vein, \citet[henceforth GW]{GershkovWinter2023} study a model of priority service and analyze its implications for consumer welfare.
-Because priority service (PS) is a positional good arising from technological constraints, my model extends theirs to multiple (and stochastic) PS levels while allowing for exclusion using a mechanism design approach.
-By contrast, they focus on the welfare implications of having two PS levels instead of the optimal mechanism. \footnote{ They extend their model to multiple PS levels, but without exclusion, in Section V. In the case without exclusion, I refine some of their results by providing necessary and sufficient conditions and show some additional results in Appendix~\ref{app:noexclusion}. }
+In a different vein, \citet{GershkovWinter2023} study the welfare implications of introducing priority service.
+Because priority service is a positional good generated by capacity constraints, my analysis extends theirs to multiple, potentially stochastic priority levels while allowing for exclusion using a mechanism design framework.